scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

-You overpower a creatures mind, taking control of it.
+You overpower a creatures mind you can see, taking control of it.
 Make a spellcasting roll against the targets Willpower, on success you possess the creature, sensing through the creatures senses and taking actions for the creature.
 For the duration you become incapacitated, taking actions for the creature during the creatures turn.
 Taking damage as the creature causes you to make concentration checks as if you took the damage yourself.
 If the creature dies while you are still in control of it you take 3 wounds of pyschic damage from the strain of dying.

 Add a superior die for every level above 8th.